pingcap/docs-tidb-operator/en/deploy-tiflash.md

           storageClassName: local-storage
     ```

 3. TiFlash supports mounting multiple Persistent Volumes (PVs).
-If you want to configure multiple PVs for TiFlash, configure multiple `resources` in `tiflash.storageClaims`, each `resources` with a separate `storage request` and `storageClassName`.
+If you want to configure multiple PVs for TiFlash, configure multiple `resources` in `tiflash.storageClaims`, each `resources` with a separate `requests.storage` and `storageClassName`.
 For example:

     ```yaml
     tiflash: